orcunsaltik/gulp-rollup-2/README.md

 # gulp-rollup-2

 A [Gulp](https://www.npmjs.com/package/gulp) plugin for [Rollup](https://www.npmjs.com/package/rollup) Javascript Module Bundler.
-You can use with before or after any gulp plugins.
+You can use before or after any gulp plugins with Rollup Api.
+If set true the sourcemap option will override the maps created by any plugin like gulp-sourcemaps run before the gulp-rollup-2 plugin.

 ## Install